designstem/projects/tattoo/index.md

 # <big>Smart Tattoos</big>

-<big>Design a biosensitive tattoo that expresses you life and can also save your life</big>
+<big>Design a biosensitive tattoo that expresses your character and can save your life</big>

 <f-notes title="Credits">